-34 Statistics Sweden, 2010.
+&lt;sup>16 Statistics Sweden, 2010.
 Sandra Dovärn Department for Economic Statistics (Investments, R&D, ICT).

-35 Nylund A. Calculation of complex business units in the selection, responded compared with non responded firms.
+&lt;sup>17 Nylund A. Calculation of complex business units in the selection, responded compared with non responded firms.

-36 Statistics Sweden, 2009.
-Innovation activity in Swedish enterprises 2006-2008.
-The survey is based on a joint guideline between OECD and Eurostat, called Oslo Manual.
-OECD and Eurostat, 2005.
-Oslo Manual Guidelines For Collecting And Interpreting Innovation Data.
-A joint publication of OECD and Eurostat, 2005.
-Third edition.
-And OECD, 2002.
-Frascati Manual Proposed Standard Practice for Surveys on Re-search and Experimental Development.
-Paris.
-The first Oslo Manual focuses on measurement of scientific and technological activities that is conducted every second year.
-The second survey is the Swedish Information and Communication Technologies Survey, ICT37, which collects yearly data from households and enterprises.
+The first survey the Swedish Innovation Survey to firms, based on the European Community Innovation Survey, CIS.
+It is a measurement of scientific and technological activities that is conducted every second year.
+The second survey is the Swedish Information and Communication Technologies Survey, ICT, which collects yearly data from households and enterprises.
 These two other surveys are EU-regulated and mandatory.